 Specific opportunities for concentration and specialization available to students are detailed in the descriptions of the degree programs that follow.

-The Department of Urban Studies and Planning offers a Bachelor of Science in Planning, a HASS Minor in Urban Studies and Planning, a HASS Minor in International Development, a HASS Minor in Public Policy, and a variety of HASS concentrations.
+The Department of Urban Studies and Planning offers a Bachelor of Science in Planning; HASS Minors in Urban Studies and Planning, International Development, and Public Policy; and a variety of HASS concentrations.
 There is also an accelerated SB/MCP program which allows exceptional students to complete their undergraduate and master's degree work in five years.

 In addition, DUSP also hosts MIT's Teacher Education Program (TEP), described in the section on Career and Professional Options in the Undergraduate Education chapter in Part 1.
 TEP provides an option for students interested in exploring new ideas in teaching and learning as applied to K-12 schools.
 Studies in TEP can also lead to licensure in math or science teaching at the high school or middle school levels.